ClearBlade/native-libraries/clearblade.md

 ~~~

 If asset_id == "", all assets of that type are synced as specified.
 If you
-want sync_to_edge and sync_to_platform to be true, you can specify,
+want both sync_to_edge and sync_to_platform to be true, you can specify,
 "sync": true.

 The types of assets that can be deployed (asset_class) are specified in the ClearBlade